 ← Back to Articles

-How to Propagate a Snake Plant (Step-by-Step)
+How to Propagate a Snake Plant (3 Easy Methods: Water, Soil, Division)

 Infographic showing how to propagate a Snake Plant using three methods: leaf cuttings in water, leaf cuttings in soil, and dividing the plant.
 Each step is illustrated, including cutting the leaf, letting it callous, placing in water or soil, and separating rhizomes for division.